skyfe79/Awesome/README.md

 ## C++

 - [igl](https://github.com/facebook/igl) - Intermediate Graphics Library (IGL) is a cross-platform library that commands the GPU.
 It provides a single low-level cross-platform interface on top of various graphics APIs (e.g. OpenGL, Metal and Vulkan).
+- [WebKit](https://github.com/WebKit/WebKit) - Home of the WebKit project, the browser engine used by Safari, Mail, App Store and many other applications on macOS, iOS and Linux.
 - [llama.cpp](https://github.com/ggerganov/llama.cpp) - LLM inference in C/C++
 - [v8](https://github.com/v8/v8) - The official mirror of the V8 Git repository
+- [chromium](https://github.com/chromium/chromium) - The official GitHub mirror of the Chromium source
 - [gpt4all](https://github.com/nomic-ai/gpt4all) - GPT4All: Chat with Local LLMs on Any Device
 - [whisper.cpp](https://github.com/ggerganov/whisper.cpp) - Port of OpenAI's Whisper model in C/C++
 - [codon](https://github.com/exaloop/codon) - A high-performance, zero-overhead, extensible Python compiler using LLVM